This page provides an overview for role-based access control in Google Kubernetes Engine.

 Interaction with Identity and Access Management

-Kubernetes Engine also uses Cloud Identity and Access Management (IAM) to control access to your cluster.
+GKE also uses Cloud Identity and Access Management (IAM) to control access to your cluster.
 However, Cloud IAM works on a per-project basis—that is, users require project-level permissions to access any cluster in a given GCP project.

 RBAC permissions provide finer-grained control over access to resources within each cluster.
 As such, Cloud IAM and RBAC can work in concert, and a user must have sufficient permissions at either level to work with resources in your cluster.